T4puSD/EventSourcing-With-Axon/README.md

 Run axon server with the command `java -jar <axonservername>.jar` with this command.

 After you are sure that axon server is up and running then you can build and run this project with gradle with this command `gradle bootRun` by going into the project directory.
-Access Swagger-ui html page by going into this url `localhost:8080/swagger-ui/index.html` and then you can execute those methods there or you can you other rest controller client like [Postman.](https://www.postman.com/downloads/)
+Access Swagger-ui html page by going into this url `localhost:8080/swagger-ui/index.html` and then you can execute those methods there or you can use other rest controller client like [Postman.](https://www.postman.com/downloads/)